 - Paint brush

-Then let the eggs dry before starting phase two of the project…
+Make sure to let the eggs dry before starting phase two of the project.

 For the next step, we all cut out flowers, butterflies, and random shapes from a set of pretty paper napkins I bought for the purpose.

-We used watered-down Elmer’s glue to paste the napkin images onto our dyed eggs.
+We used watered-down Elmer’s glue and a paint brush to paste the napkin images onto our dyed eggs.

 And, um, some more of mine.
 I’m having a bad Mom moment.
 I just realized I only took close up photos of my own eggs and not any of Maia’s or Marlise’s.